Information for Quartix Technologies plc investors

 2. SEEK TO UNDERSTAND AND MEET SHAREHOLDER NEEDS AND EXPECTATIONS

-Responsibility for investor relations rests with the CEO, supported by the CFO.
-During 2022 the following activities were pursued to develop a good understanding of the needs and expectations of all constituents of the Group’s shareholder base:
+Responsibility for investor relations rests with the CEO/Executive Chairman, supported by the CFO.
+During 2023 the following activities were pursued to develop a good understanding of the needs and expectations of all constituents of the Group’s shareholder base:

 Key: CEO: Chief Executive Officer, CFO: Chief Financial Officer.